A Whiff of Farewell in the Air

 Tablat’s spirit endears the town to everyone who has been lucky enough to traverse its streets.
 They come like migrating birds, which despite having had to circle around the world several times dare not cover the safe distances the different cultural worlds comprising our globe keep with one another.

 On the day of your date, the air smells so sweet that it cloys your senses.
 We may be meant to be, you think, secretly wishing destiny will allow you to play a part in your own story.
 You step out the door and Tablat’s sparkling everyday nature unfolds before you.
 You bang the door closed behind you, careful not to slam it on your heart, which clings to the frame.
 You stride confidently down the lane.
-You are set on taking decisive ...Read more
+You are set on ...Read more

 The Kid and the Fortress